Regular patterns, substitudes, Feynman categories and operads: Hermida-type adjunctions and the main theorem

 The second embedding of operads into substitudes, endowing an operad $P$ with its full pinning $P_1 \to P$, has as essential image that of {\em normal} substitudes, namely those whose unary operations are precisely those coming from $C$.
 These can also be characterised as those for which the square constituting the unique substitude morphism to the terminal substitude $1 \to \mathrm{Comm}$ is a pullback:

-The corresponding subcategory in $\kat{RPat}$ is the full subcategory spanned by the regular patterns $\freesym C \to M$ which are pullbacks of the terminal regular pattern $\freesym 1 \to \kat{FinSet}$.
-In detail, for any (strictified) regular pattern, which in virtue of Theorem ~\ref{thm:Im(F)} is of the form $\freesym C \to \LHerm P$, we have a commutative square of symmetric strong monoidal functors
+The corresponding sub-$2$-category in $\kat{RPat}$ is the $2$-full sub-$2$-category spanned by the regular patterns $\freesym C \to M$ which are pullbacks of the terminal regular pattern $\freesym 1 \to \kat{FinSet}$.
+In detail, for any (strictified) regular pattern, which in virtue of Theorem~\ref{thm:Im(F)} is of the form $\freesym C \to \LHerm P$, we have a commutative square of symmetric strong monoidal functors

-which clearly is a pullback precisely when the previous square is. \end{blanko}
+which clearly is a pullback precisely when the previous square is.

+The normality condition plays an important role in the theory of generalised multicategories of Cruttwell and Shulman~\cite{Cruttwell-Shulman:0907.2460}, a more general framework which includes substitudes as a special case.
+Their generalised multicategories are monoids in $T$-spans, for $T$ a monad on a virtual equipment (a particular kind of double category).
+They are called normalised when the unary operations coincide with the vertical arrows in the double category, and the importance of the condition is that non-normalised generalised multicategories can be reinterpreted as normalised ones, by adjusting the monad and the ambient virtual equipment.
+Cruttwell and Shulman also consider the discrete-objects case, but do not consider the intermediate invertible case, which in the present situation is the most interesting. \end{blanko}